 The District worked with Golden State Water Company ("GSWC") and Aerojet Rocketdyne ("AR") on a cooperative pipeline project - American River Pipeline Project ("Project") that was completed in 2016.
 This Project provides delivery of up to 5,000 Acre-feet per year ("AFY") of treated water from the District's Bajamont Water Treatment Plant ("BWTP") to GSWC for use as a replacement water supply.
 The District could also use the pipeline in the case of a severe emergency and deliver water from GSWC to the District.
-The District began to deliver treated water at full capacity to GSWC on January 1, 2017.
+The District began to deliver treated water at full capacity to GSWC in January 2017.
 The Project was funded by AR in addition to a portion of the funding secured by a grant through the Regional Water Authority.

 Two agreements were signed on August 15, 2016.
-In the agreement with AR, the District sold transferred, and conveyed to GSWC the firm capacity right in the BWTP to divert, treat, and deliver up to 5,000 AFY of treated water to GSWC as a replacement water supply.
+In the agreement with AR, the District sold, transferred, and conveyed to GSWC the firm capacity right in the BWTP to divert, treat, and deliver up to 5,000 AFY of treated water to GSWC as a replacement water supply.
 Additionally, the District secured approximately 2,000 AFY of remediated groundwater supply from AR's groundwater extraction and treatment ("GET") facilities GET LA and GET LB, which will assist with drought proofing the District during future surface water supply curtailments.
 The payment dates for the capacity sale are detailed in the agreements with the final payment to be received by the District on July 1, 2022.
 However, there is no penalty for early pay-off by AR.
-As of June 30, 2019 and 2018, the District has a capacity sale receivable of \$5,600,000.
+The District has a capacity sale receivable of \$2,800,000 and \$4,200,000 as of June 30, 2020 and 2019, respectively.

 The District also recognizes revenue from the treatment and delivery of water to GSWC.
 The agreement with GSWC outlines an allocated portion of the District's fixed and variable costs relating to the production of treated water, capital costs associated with the BWTP and intake structures, and membrane replacement costs charged to GSWC during the year.
-While the agreement calls for treatment and delivery of up to 5,000 AFY of treated water, the District provided deliveries totaling 5,039 AFY and 5,043 AFY for the years ended June 30, 2019 and 2018, respectively.
-The District recognized operating revenue of \$853,346 and \$853,543 for the treatment and delivery of water to GSWC for the years ended June 30, 2019 and 2018, respectively.
+While the agreement calls for treatment and delivery of up to 5,000 AFY of treated water, the District provided deliveries totaling 5,052 AFY and 5,039 AFY for the years ended June 30, 2020 and 2019, respectively.
+The District recognized operating revenue of \$835,734 and \$853,543 for the treatment and delivery of water to GSWC for the years ended June 30, 2020 and 2019, respectively.